ZPR Artifacts: Security Attribute Namespaces and Security Attributes

 ZPR provides the following options for applying value types to security attributes:

-You can set value types when you create or update a security attribute.
-Value types are optional.
+You can set value types when you create or update a security attribute, or when you manage your protected resources.